Balajanovski/simple-raymarcher/README.md

-# simple-raytracer
+# simple-raymarcher
-A simple ray tracer which draws a sphere
+A simple implementation of a raymarcher